 In certain circumstances, personal data may need to be disclosed to law enforcement agencies without the consent of the data subject.

-JTRS Ltd aims to ensure that individuals are aware that their data is being processed, and that they understand:
+JTRS Ltd aims to ensure that individuals are aware that their data is being

 How the data is being used